gogamarra/Automated-ELK-Stack/README.md

 # Automated ELK Stack Deployment
-In this portfolio project, I implemented a cloud monitoring system in a virtual network by configuring an ELK stack server to receive data from web servers.
-(The network was created previously in another portfolio project.)
+In this project, I implement an ELK stack to monitor a website in a Microsoft Azure cloud environment.

 The skills and knowledge demonstrated:
-- Using ANSIBLE provisioning software and DOCKER container environments.
+- Using ANSIBLE provisioning software and DOCKER container environments to create an ELK stack server.
-- Deploying a new ELK stack virtual server using auto-generation techniques.
+- Deploying FILEBEAT and METRICBEAT lightweight shippers on web servers to collect data and send to the ELK stack server.

-- Deploy FILEBEAT and METRICBEAT lightweight shippers on web servers to collect data to send to the ELK stack server.
+The files in this repository were used to configure the virtual network depicted below.

 ### Network Diagram (Post-Deployment)
 ![Deployment Architecture](./diagrams/NetworkDiagram-ELK.jpg)